List of alien races in DC Comics: Pharmans

 The Pharmans are a species of blue-skinned humanoids.
 They are represented by the deceased Green Lantern Davo Yull.

 Pharoids

 The Pharoids are the rulers of the Pharon Empire.
 They hail from the planet Pharos IV.

 Poglachians

 The Poglachians are a race of alien clowns.

 Progeny

 The Progeny are a beetle-like race in the Second Galaxy who want to eliminate the creation of Element Lad's race the Kwai.

 Prolfs

 The Prolfs are a race of diminutive aliens who are immune to the vacuum of space.
 They are native to the Vega star system.

 Promethean Giants

-The Promethean Giants are an ancient alien race of giants that are trapped in The Source Wall.
+The Promethean Giants are an ancient extraterrestrial race of planet/moon orbital system eclipsing colossi who are either sequestered in their galactic quadrant or trapped in the Source Wall.

 Proteans

-The Proteans are a race of telepathic shapeshifting pets from an unnamed planet in the Antares system.
+The Proteans are a race of telepathic shapeshifting aliens from an unnamed planet in the Antares system.
 Proty I (deceased) and Proty II (a member of the Legion of Super-Pets) are their representatives.

 Psion

-The Psions are a race of reptilian scientists uplifted by Maltusian proto-Oans from native Maltusian lizards.
+The Psions are a race of reptilian humanoid scientists created by Maltusian proto-Oans from native Maltusian lizards.